paigeweber13/fine-hardware-visualization/docs/installation-and-usage.md

 3. Install build dependencies for fhv with the command `sudo apt-get install libboost-program-options-dev libcairo2-dev libpango1.0-dev libfmt-dev`
 4. In the directory of fhv, run the following commands:
+   - TODO: figure out what git submodule commands are needed
    - `make`
    - `make perfgroups`
-   - (optional) `make install`
+   - `sudo make install`

-If you'd like more details of what is used and why, read the prerequisites section.
+If you'd like more details of what is used and why, read the "Dependencies" section.

 # Dependencies